Configuration and (meta)data

-Another is by whether the data are input, output, or both.
+Another is by whether the (meta)data are input, output, or both.

-This page describes how to store and handle such files in message_ix_models
+This page describes how configuration and data are handled in message_ix_models

 and message_data